epfl-ada/ada-2020-project-milestone-p3-p3_bamboozled-gang/README.md

 ## Questions for TAs (optional)
 _Add here any questions you have for us related to the proposed project._

-- None for the moment.
+- Is it feasible to reproduce the politeness test on our databases?

 ## References
 - <a name="danescu">**[Danescu-Niculescu-Mizil et al., 2013]**</a>: Cristian Danescu-Niculescu-Mizil, Moritz Sudhof, Dan Jurafsky, Jure Leskovec, Christopher Potts, *A computational approach to politeness with application to social factors*, ACL, 2013.
 [Original paper](https://nlp.stanford.edu/pubs/politeness.pdf).